import json

 assert anchor_time == 'entity'

-if query.entity.pkey.table_name not in self._graph_store.time_dict:
+if query.entity_table not in self._sampler.time_column_dict:

 raise ValueError(f"Anchor time 'entity' requires the entity "

-f"table '{query.entity.pkey.table_name}' to "
+f"table '{query.entity_table}' to "

 f"have a time column")

-context_anchor_time = None
+context_anchor_time = 'entity'

 )